SpotMcCormick/SpotMcCormick.CyclisticCapstone/README.md

 (SELECT  ended_at-started_at as difference_in_time
 FROM `dulcet-hulling-375416.cyclistic.days_2022` limit 1000
 )

- which was 23 minutes and 52 seconds for all overall riders Then I wanted to figure out the average of each type of rider so I wrote this code
+ Which was 23 minutes and 52 seconds for all overall riders

+ Then I wanted to figure out the average of each type of rider so I wrote this code